miberger/creative-cooking/readme.md

 The approaches we used build on the available literature in ingredients image detections, inference of recipe closeness, and user-recipe-preference matching.
 The sources of the literature are listed in the section *Literature*.

 Finally, our approaches are explained and evaluated in our Google slide deck [Creative Cooking App](https://docs.google.com/presentation/d/1Srjhf28hi3QJZ-fJAD0IVu0_gLrK8uXcIUSNgeqtJh4/edit?usp=sharing).
+The slides also give an overview on the infrastructure set-up we are using.

 Enjoy!